 Dynatrace accepts OpenTelemetry requests on the following endpoints:

 One thing to keep in mind, we always need to send an Authorization header that contains the access token:

 Viewing the data

 Once we have uploaded our first traces and metrics, you’ll be able to view the data on the following pages in the dashboard.

 - Traces: Applications & Microservices > Distributed traces

 In the second part of our three-part series, The road to observability with OpenTelemetry demo: Setting up OpenTelemetry and instrumenting applications, we’ll walk through how to configure our application for observability using OpenTelemetry.

 Observability Clinic, OpenObservabilty without boundaries with Dynatrace

-To learn more about how Dynatrace connects all of your observability data from any source, join us for the Observability Clinic on Tuesday, 13 June 2023 with Dynatrace observability expert, Henrik Rexed.
+To learn more about how Dynatrace connects all of your observability data from any source, join us for the on-demand Observability Clinic with Dynatrace observability expert, Henrik Rexed.